Idukki

 A code-built mock of the pattern this article argues for.
 Motion (the pulsing hotspot, the progress sweep) is disabled automatically when a reader prefers reduced motion.

-For most stores, mobile is the majority of traffic and an even larger majority of video views.
-That makes mobile the design baseline, not a responsive afterthought to be checked at the end.
-If a video works beautifully on desktop and awkwardly on a phone, it works awkwardly for most of the people who will ever see it.
+For most stores, mobile is the bulk of traffic and an even bigger share of video views.
+That makes the phone the design baseline, not a responsive checkbox at the end of the sprint.
+A video that sings on desktop and stumbles on a phone is, for most of its audience, a video that stumbles.

-"Mobile-first" is not a slogan here, it is an order of operations.
-You design the phone version first, get it right, and then let it relax outward into the desktop layout.
-Done the other way around, the desktop version sets the rules and the phone inherits whatever survives the squeeze, which is usually the price tag and the buy button getting cropped off.
+"Mobile-first" here is an order of operations, not a slogan.
+You design the phone version, get it right, then let it relax outward into the desktop layout.
+Run it the other way and the desktop version sets the rules while the phone inherits whatever survives the squeeze, which is usually the price tag and the buy button getting cropped clean off.

 Designing for the thumb

-A desktop user has a precise cursor and the whole screen within easy reach.
-A phone user has a thumb, a one-handed grip, and a comfortable reach that covers maybe the bottom two-thirds of the screen.
-Design from that constraint and the rest follows.
+A desktop user has a precise cursor and the whole screen in easy reach.
+A phone user has a thumb, a one-handed grip, and a comfortable arc that covers maybe the bottom two-thirds of the screen.
+Start from that constraint and most of the decisions make themselves.

 • Vertical, full-bleed framing.
 Shoot and crop for 9:16, full-screen on a phone, not a letterboxed strip with a desktop video shoved into the middle.